Gene McNary: Private practice and later political career

 In 1994, McNary went back to St. Louis and joined the Danna law firm.
 In 1998, he formed a law firm, McNary, Morris & Smalley, that specialized in immigration.
 While in private practice, he decided to run to represent Missouri's 2nd congressional district in the United States House of Representatives.
 The seat was open because the incumbent, Jim Talent, decided to run for governor.
 He narrowly lost the Republican primary to Todd Akin by about 50 votes.
 In 2004, McNary ran to become St. Louis County Executive, a position vacated by Buzz Westfall's death.
 He lost to Charlie Dooley with a margin of 45.8% to 52.9%.

-In 2006, Governor Matt Blunt appointed McNary the Executive Director of the Missouri Gaming Commission.
+In 2006, Governor Matt Blunt appointed McNary the Executive Director of the Missouri Gaming Commission from January 2006 to July 1, 2010, preceded by acting ED Steve Johnson and succeeded by Roger Stottlemyre.
 McNary was in that position while St. Louis got two new casinos and while the $500 loss limit was ended.
 McNary left his job at the Missouri Gaming Commission when two new Democratic appointees made it possible for him to be removed from his post.
 He then ran for assessor of St. Louis County in 2012.
 The Republican Central Committee of St. Louis County chose L.K.
 "Chip" Wood as the Republican nominee for the position, in a 23–21 vote.
 McNary has five children and nine grandchildren.
 One of his children is former Missouri State Rep. Cole McNary.